-In spring 2013, Merchants Bank decided to consolidate offices in southwestern Vermont, and very generously donated its historic building at 5 Bank Street in North Bennington to two non-profit organizations: The Fund for North Bennington, Inc. and Preservation Trust of Vermont, Inc. The Fund became sole owner in 2016 through a new entity – The Left Bank, LLC.
+In 2013, Merchants Bank decided to consolidate offices in southwestern Vermont, and very generously donated its historic building at 5 Bank Street in North Bennington to two non-profit organizations: The Fund for North Bennington, Inc. and Preservation Trust of Vermont, Inc. The Fund became sole owner in 2016 through a new entity – The Left Bank, LLC.

 The Fund’s primary goal in redeveloping the property was to encourage lively activity that would contribute to North Bennington’s strong sense of community, and would bring increased vitality to the village’s Main Street.
 Calling the property “The Left Bank,” the building was converted to office and community uses.

 The former banking space — “The Lobby” — is used for community events, conferences, movies, yoga, music and movement classes, art exhibits and poetry readings.